ShakDamj/shakiradamji.com/src/pages/career/2021-heydoc.md

   - Slack bot
 ---

-Development and maintenance of a product for clinics and doctors to communicate with patients and track their data, with an emphasis into automation and displaying only the most relevant information at any given moment.
+Development and maintenance of a SaaS product for clinics and doctors to communicate with patients and track their data, with an emphasis into automation and displaying only the most relevant information at any given moment.

 I found myself without a manager to report to shortly after joining, which led me to pull my sleeves and find how to help the company as part of my daily job.